Auditions Fact Sheet

 Date

-Development disability Victims, are most vulnerable to mental disorders and are in dire need of special attention for the purpose of adapting to the complexities of this modern world.
+According to center of disease control and prevention, statistics have shown that development disability has been on the constant rise in the recent years.
+Victims who fall under this category are most vulnerable to mental disorders and are in dire need of special attention for the purpose of adapting to the complexities of this modern world.
+Their ability to get a proper education, a proper lifestyle and social skills are constantly under threat and will significantly affect them.
 Family members, relatives and friends have a role to play, to give them hope, help them feel accepted, treasured and loved despite their predicaments.
-Development disability is a condition that results in physical or mental disabilities with substantial effects on their functioning.
-Some research has also reviewed a possibility of biochemical and genetic abnormalities that are linked with some of the vital metal disabilities, such as autism and diabetes.
+Development disability is a medical condition that results to physical or mental disabilities with substantial effects on their functioning.

-It is important to understand that a classroom setup with a supportive environment is essential in supporting children with autism and diabetes.
+It is important to understand that a classroom setup with a supportive environment is essential in supporting children with autism.
 This classroom setting creates an atmosphere of social interactions that can help such students learn how to appreciate the existence of others and recognize them.
 The society should also learn to appreciate the range of other abilities in such victims and help them mobilize their abilities into strengths.
+In addition, much research should be done on other non-verbal ways of communication that students of autism use to help understand their thought process.

 Smith, I., & Bryson, S. (1994).
 Imitation and action in autism: A critical review.